Identity Resolution and Entity Mastering for the Enterprise Context Layer

 The core flow: match, merge, survivorship

-Reltio's documentation describes match and merge as core MDM functions that move data toward a "golden state" where it serves as a single source of truth.
+Reltio's documentation describes match and merge as core MDM functions that move data toward a golden state where it serves as a single source of truth.
 That framing is useful, but it can obscure the fact that match, merge, and survivorship are three distinct stages with different inputs, controls, and failure modes.

 Match

 IBM's MDM documentation confirms that matching is used to determine whether records can be collected into master data entities.
 In practice, most enterprises need both deterministic and probabilistic approaches because no single identifier is universally present or reliable across all source systems.
-This matching stage is the engine behind data deduplication at enterprise scale.

 The output of matching is a set of candidate pairs or clusters with associated confidence scores, not a merged entity.
 Those candidates then move to merge decisions, either automatically or through human review.